Fed's Kaplan urges patience in raising rates, points to global risks

-BEIJING (Reuters) - A raft of global risks that could adversely affect the United States remains on the horizon and requires close monitoring, Dallas Federal Reserve Bank President Robert Kaplan said on Tuesday.
+Aug 2 (Reuters) - A raft of global risks that could adversely affect the United States remain on the horizon and require close monitoring, Dallas Federal Reserve Bank President Robert Kaplan said on Tuesday.

+"I am closely monitoring how slowing growth, high levels of overcapacity and high levels of debt to GDP in major economies outside the U.S. might be impacting economic conditions in the U.S.," Kaplan, a centrist at the U.S. central bank, said in remarks prepared for delivery at an event in Beijing.

+In his second appearance within a week, Kaplan repeated that he continues to back tightening monetary policy in a gradual and patient manner.

 Kaplan, along with several other Fed policymakers, has urged renewed caution in trying to lift rates again since the U.S. central bank raised its benchmark interest rate for the first time in almost a decade last December.